LispCookbook/cl-cookbook/emacs-ide.md

     pointers on how to use Vim with Lisp.
   * [Jabberwocky](http://jabberwocky.sourceforge.net/) is a Lisp editor/debugger written in Java.
   * Lastly, for true masochists, notepad on Windows or ed on UNIX® can also be used. ;-)

+##Disclaimer

+The material on this page was originally presented at the [ILC 2003 conference](http://www.international-lisp-conference.org/index.html).
+A paper with more in-depth coverage of some of the material on this page can be found on [Bill Clementson's ILC2003](http://home.comcast.net/~b.clementson/ilc_2003.htm) page.